For current political commentary, see the daily political notes.

 For issue 1, see the FSF's page.
 On issue 2, I have no way to verify that any email service is satisfactory.
 Therefore, I have no recommendation to offer.

 However, I can suggest that it may be wise to use an email service that is not connected with your search engine.
 That way you can be almost sure that your email contents don't influence your search results.
-You shouldn't identify yourself to your search engine in any case.
+You shouldn't identify yourself to a search engine in any case.

 The most powerful programming language is Lisp.
 If you don't know Lisp (or its variant, Scheme), you don't know what it means for a programming language to be powerful and elegant.
 Once you learn Lisp, you will see what is lacking in most other languages.